LuxyRayn/curatorSimple/README.md

 # curatorSimple
 Records of learning zk and curator

-## To start qsuedo zookeeper cluster:
+## To start psuedo zookeeper cluster:

 1. download zookeeper